Sally Wainwright: Career

+She wrote the three-part drama series Unforgiven, broadcast in 2009, that went on to win best series and best writer in the RTS Awards.

 In 2011, she wrote Scott & Bailey, a series about two female police officers.
 The idea for the series came from the actresses Suranne Jones and Sally Lindsay and former Detective Inspector Diane Taylor, who assisted with bringing the series to air.

 Wainwright based the plot of her series Last Tango in Halifax on the story of her mother, who was widowed in 2001.
 Her mother, Dorothy, moved to Oxfordshire to live with her daughter and rediscovered a lost love via Friends Reunited.
 With her mother's permission, Wainwright developed the story of how she remarried so rapidly, showing extracts from the series to her mother before broadcast.
 When she told the story to Nicola Shindler, she suggested she turn her mother's experience into a television series.
 Shindler became the series' executive producer.
-Both Last Tango in Halifax and her crime series Scott & Bailey were turned down by both the BBC and ITV before being accepted retrospectively.
+Both Last Tango in Halifax and her crime series Scott & Bailey were turned down by the BBC and ITV before being accepted retrospectively.
 The former was voted by BAFTA to be best series in 2012 and Wainwright was given the award for best writer.

 Happy Valley, which was shot in Yorkshire's upper Upper Calder Valley and Hebden Bridge, stars Sarah Lancashire, whom Wainwright had in mind as she wrote the role.
 Wainwright made her directorial debut with episode 4 of the first series.
 Wainwright had previously said that she was willing to write a third series of Happy Valley, but had commitments to work on other projects, and in 2016 producer Nicola Shindler indicated that the third series would not air until 2018 at the earliest.
-In 2022 it was announced that a third series would debut on 1 January 2023.
+In 2022, it was announced that a third series would debut on 1 January 2023.
 The final episode was broadcast on 5 February 2023.